bdrummo6/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the use of certain HTML tags to better define the meaning of the different parts of a webpage.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block means the element will take up the entire width of its container
+display: inline means the element will only take up the width of the content it cotains

 3. What are the 4 areas of the box model?

+margin, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+the cross-axis

 5. Explain why git is valuable to a team of developers.

+git is valuable for developers, because it allows for users clone a repository to there machine make changes and then push those changes to a separate branch on github updated with the new changes without changing the repository they cloned from.
+This allows for better version control.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.